 Fitness to stand trial

-A person is unfit to stand trial for an A criminal act prohibited by state or commonwealth criminal law.
+Under section 6 of the CMIUT Act, a person is unfit to stand trial for an A criminal act prohibited by state or commonwealth criminal law.
 An offence is either a summary offence (minor) or an indictable offence (serious). if their mental processes are so disordered during the trial that they are unable to:

 - understand the nature of the (1) A statement giving the details of a crime an accused person is claimed to have committed.
 (2) A personal property security.
 (3) A judge’s directions to a jury at the end of a case.;